Eternal Generation of the Son – Is it Biblical?

 In support of this concept, the Bible also describes Him as the “Son of God,” “born of God” (1 John 5:18), and as living “because of the Father” (John 6:57).

-This principle is also indirectly stated by verses that say that the Father gave the Son His being and authority, for example, the Father gave the Son:
+This principle is also indirectly supported by statements that the Father gave the Son His being and authority.
+For example, the Father gave the Son:

 • “To have life in Himself” (John 5:26);